 This occurs when you receive an unsolicited call from someone pretending to be from technical support.
 The fraudsters pretend to be from a well-known company often using technical language and claiming to be calling to fix a problem with your computer.
 They will try to convince you to allow them to gain access to your computer, once they receive control of your computer they will search for personal and financial data and often infect the computer with malicious software designed to continue to feed them information unbeknownst to you.

 Each year millions of Americans visit online dating sites.
 While the vast majority of encounters on these sites are legitimate, a small segment of encounters can turn into fraud.
-In most of these scams you are contacted by an individual who seems interested in starting a relationship.
-Weeks and sometimes even months go by where emails, texts, phone calls, letters, and even gifts are exchanged.
-However, sometime during this courtship the conversation will turn financial.
+In most of these scams, you are contacted by an individual who seems interested in starting a relationship.
+Weeks and sometimes even months go by when emails, texts, phone calls, letters, and even gifts are exchanged.
+However, sometime during this courtship, the conversation will turn financial.
 This person you have been dating will run into some financial problem and need your help.
-In most cases the person is overseas and needs help either moving or transacting money.
+In most cases, the person is overseas and needs help either moving or transacting money.

 Congratulations, you’re the winner of $5,000,000.00 in the Grand Sweepstakes!
 Just pay the taxes, lawyer fees, customs fees, IRS penalties, etc. to get your money.
 These scams are always the same, pay a little money now and get a large sum later.
 The problem is these are always fraud and you will pay these small fees over and over and will NEVER receive a payout.
 Unless you buy a ticket or enter a lottery, you can’t win a prize.
 All legitimate lotteries will take the fees or taxes from the winnings.
 You will never have to come up with money before you receive your prize.
 Requests to pay money upfront are always a red flag.